Dowrich Keeps Windies On Top Despite Stokes Four Wickets - UrduPoint

 But Archer and Wood struggled to make an impression on a placid pitch.

-They took just one wicket between them in a combined 44 overs -- and that was only when Wood bowled last man Shannon Gabriel to end the innings.
+They took just one wicket between them in a combined 44 overs -- and that was only when Wood bowled last man Shannon Gabriel.

-Barbados-born Archer nearly had Shai Hope lbw for 16 but a West Indies review revealed a no-ball.
+James Anderson, already England's all-time leading Test wicket-taker with Broad in second place, took 3-62.

+"I think the West Indies have had the best of the first few days certainly, we are up against it, Anderson told reporters.

-Hope, however, was still on 16 when he edged off-spinner Dom Bess to first slip where Stokes, captaining England in the absence of Joe Root, held a sharp catch.
+Hope, reprieved by Archer's no-ball, was still on 16 when he edged off-spinner Dom Bess to first slip where Stokes, captaining England in the absence of Joe Root, held a sharp catch.

-It was an encouraging moment for Stokes, who could have been forgiven for second-guessing himself after deciding to bat first on winning the toss.

-But, as he has so often done before, Stokes made a vital breakthrough when he trapped Brathwaite in front of the stumps.
+Stokes then made a breakthrough when he trapped Brathwaite in front of the stumps.

-Shamarh Brooks made a promising 39 before he was caught behind off James Anderson, with England's all-time leading Test wicket-taker returning figures of 3-62.

-Jermaine Blackwood gave his wicket away by driving Bess (2-51) straight to Anderson at mid-off.

 Roston Chase drove the first delivery with the new ball, from Wood, for four before he was lbw to Anderson for a defiant 47 off 142 balls.